edioquino/Getting-and-Cleaning-Data-Project/CodeBook.md

 # Tidy set description

 ## The variables in the Tidy
 Tidy contains 180 rows and 68 columns.
-Each row has averaged variables for each subject and each activity.

 ### Only all the variables estimated from mean and standard deviation in the tidy set were kept.